vnguyenbfb/vnguyenbfb.github.io/_posts/2017-02-01-Countries and Energy Usage Statistics.md

  ('China', 19.75), <br>
  ('United States', 11.57))

-Brazil impressively has the maximum % Renewable Energy (69.65%) while South Korea has the minimum % Renewable Energy (2.28%) out the top 15 GDP ranking countries.
+Brazil magnificently has the maximum % Renewable Energy (69.65%) while South Korea has the minimum % Renewable Energy (2.28%) out the top 15 GDP ranking countries.
-Brazil's percent Renewable is quite far ahead of those of the two biggest economies the U.S and China.
+Brazil's % Renewable is quite far ahead of those of the two biggest economies which are the U.S (11.57%) and China (19.75%).

 We will find the mean of percent Renewable of the top 15 GDP ranking and compare their percent Renewable to that value.
 ```